enepomnyaschih/jwidget/doc/jwidget/Component.md

 - If you have added a component to [children](#children) object, you must remove it via [remove](AbstractMap.md#remove) method.
-- Method [addReplaceable](#addreplaceable) returns an instance of [jwidget/component/ComponentReplaceable](component/ComponentReplaceable.md).
+- Method [addReplaceable](#addreplaceable) returns an object.
 Its destruction removes the replaceable child.
-- Method [addArray](#addarray) returns an instance of [jwidget/component/ComponentArray](component/ComponentArray.md).
+- Method [addArray](#addarray) returns an object.
 Its destruction removes the array.
-- Method [addCollection](#addcollection) returns an instance of [jwidget/component/ComponentCollection](component/ComponentCollection.md).
+- Method [addCollection](#addcollection) returns an object.
 Its destruction removes the collection.

 As soon as child component is removed, you can destroy it: